o2r-project/erc-spec/docs/user-guide/creation.md

 <!-- `erc_metadata.json` == `web-api/<compendium>.metadata.o2r`, or `bagit.txt`? -->

+Properties for the content metadata are defined in the [specification](../spec/index.md#Content-metadata).

 ### License metadata

 Please consult your employer or legal department for a suitable license for your work.